Manage domains for your production site

-You can find the domains associated with your site in the Domain management section of your site settings.
+You can find the domains associated with your site in the Domain management section of your site configuration.

-You can assign multiple custom domains to the same site.
+You can assign multiple custom domains to the same production site.
 When you do this, one is designated as the primary domain, and all others are called domain aliases.
+We recommend assigning no more than 50 domain aliases to a site.

-You can add a domain alias in your site settings under Domain management > Domains > Custom domains.
+You can add a domain alias in your site configuration under.
 Select Add domain alias, and follow the process for assigning a domain to your site.

 If you have multiple domains assigned to your site, you can redirect visitors between them or add other custom redirect and rewrite rules based on the domain entered into the browser by your visitors.